raganwald/raganwald.github.com/_posts/2016-11-12-eliminating-waste-with-lean-software-development.md

 ---
 title: "Eliminating Waste with Lean Software Development"
 layout: default
-tags: [allonge]
+tags: [allonge, noindex]
 ---

 ## Introduction: Developing Products Like This

-In "[Making sense of MVP (Minimum Viable Product)][mvp]," [Henrik Kniberg] explains the salient distinction between fake-agile and real-agile development by contrasting two ways of developing a product iteratively, *Not Like This* and *Like this*.
+In "[Making sense of MVP][mvp]," [Henrik Kniberg] explains the salient distinction between fake-agile and real-agile development by contrasting two ways of developing a product iteratively, *Not Like This* and *Like this*.

 [mvp]: http://blog.crisp.se/2016/01/25/henrikkniberg/making-sense-of-mvp
 [Henrik Kniberg]: https://www.crisp.se/konsulter/henrik-kniberg